Molmo website preview

 Comparison table

-Tool Pricing Model source API cost Subscription cost Pros Cons
+Tool Pricing Page type Model source API cost Subscription cost Pros Cons

-Molmo Free Own models No required vendor API cost for local/self-hosted use.
+Molmo Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Apache-2.0 licensing is easy to work with; Strong open multimodal quality for its size Smaller deployment ecosystem than Qwen or Llama families; Less turnkey than hosted multimodal assistants

-Phi-3.5 Vision Instruct Free Own models No required vendor API cost for local/self-hosted use.
+Phi-3.5 Vision Instruct Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 MIT licensing is simple for commercial use; Strong fit for OCR, chart, and table understanding Still needs careful VRAM tuning for heavier image batches; Weaker ceiling than larger frontier-scale VLMs

-Qwen2.5 VL Free Own models No required vendor API cost for local/self-hosted use.
+Qwen2.5 VL Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Strong local multimodal capability set; Useful for document and visual analysis workflows Heavier runtime needs than text-only models; Requires careful context and memory tuning

-DeepSeek-VL2 Free Own models No required vendor API cost for local/self-hosted use.
+DeepSeek-VL2 Free Model family Own models No required vendor API cost for local/self-hosted use.
 No mandatory subscription for base model access.
 Strong focus on OCR, tables, charts, and document tasks; Multiple size options improve deployment flexibility Custom weight license is less simple than MIT or Apache model families; Local setup is heavier than browser-based assistants

 Internal links